 “Do Automatic Stabilizers Really Stabilize?
 Evidence from Unemployment Insurance Policies and Housing Market” with Ahmet Degerli, Bulent Guler, Gazi Kabas, and Burhanettin Kuruscu (preliminary draft available upon request)

 Abstract We question the predominantly held view that unemployment insurance (UI) policies automatically stabilize economic fluctuations.
 We identify two mechanisms that can overturn the stabilizing effects.
 First, households in more generous UI economies, ex-ante, save less, hold less liquid assets, and borrow more.
 Specifically, in the mortgage market, down payment ratios decline and mortgage credit increases.
-As a result, both bank and household balance sheets weaken, which in turn increase the vulnerability to negative shocks.
-Second, more generous UI policies amplify the economy’s response to expansionary shocks as households with smaller income risk increase their debt, consumption and housing demand more.
+As a result, both bank and household balance sheets weaken, which in turn increases the vulnerability to negative shocks.
+Second, more generous UI policies amplify the economy’s response to expansionary shocks as households with smaller income risk increase their debt, consumption, and housing demand more.
 As a result, booms get amplified.
 Both a quantitative general equilibrium macro-economic model and empirical evidence from the U.S. mortgage and housing markets support our arguments.

 “Monetary Policy Transmission with Adjustable and Fixed Rate Mortgages: The Role of Credit Supply” with Fatih Altunok and Steven Ongena

 “Quantitative Macroprudential Policy Analysis” with Bulent Guler and Burhanettin Kuruscu